ChuongNg1996/navigation-ros/README.md

-# Navigation ROS
+# Navigation ROS 1
-Navigation on ROS.
+Navigation on ROS 1.

 ## Update your Gazebo to newest version
 * Follow [installation](https://classic.gazebosim.org/tutorials?tut=install_ubuntu) at *Alternative installation: step-by-step* section to update your Gazebo (default version is `x.0.0`).
 Note that you should check which gazebo version for your ROS version in [here](https://classic.gazebosim.org/tutorials?tut=ros_wrapper_versions&cat=connect_ros).
 Thus, at section 3: